wellsaid-labs/tts-evaluation/docs/SOFTWARE_DESIGN_CONSIDERATIONS.md

 #### Segmentation

 We segment audio based on speech segments.
 A speech segment starts and ends with a pause.
 Also, a speech segment starts and ends on a word delimiter.

-Keep in mind, that a speaker may sometimes blend words together, so we avoid segmenting at a word- level.
+Keep in mind, that a speaker may sometimes blend words together, so we avoid segmenting at a word-level.
 The smallest segment we consider is 0.1 to 0.2 seconds.
 The smallest segment Google STT considers is 0.1 seconds.

 #### Stops